400+ Vocabulary Words for IELTS: Topic-Wise List & Exercises

 "She turned down the job offer because it wasn’t suitable for her career goals." |

-Best IELTS Vocabulary Books for Preparation
+Best Books for IELTS Vocabulary Preparation

 The right IELTS vocabulary books can help you expand your word bank, understand word usage, and practice effectively.
 Below is a list of the best books for IELTS vocabulary preparation: